Azure-Samples/azd-ai-starter/HOWTO.md

 ### Step 4 - Deploy your application to the cloud

 Once your application development is complete and local testing has succeeded, add or update your Bicep files and the corresponding [azure.yaml](./azure.yaml) configuration to complete your application deployment to Azure.

+#### API Version Information

+You can run the[listApiVersions](./scripts/listApiVersions.sh) or [listApiVersions](./scripts/listApiVersions.ps1) script, for your corresponding platform, to get a list of available Bicep APIs

 When done, run

 `azd up`